 - Invitees are invited to one meeting at a time, for non-confidential items only.
 A Committee needs a one-off clearance from Council to invite a certain Partner as Invitee and may then decide if and when it wishes to invite this Partner;

 - Participants are entitled to be invited to all the Committee's non-confidential meetings;

-- Associates participate in a Committee, a project or the development or revision of a legal instrument with the same rights and obligations as OECD Members.
-However, they may not attend discussions on the accession of new Members to the Organisation.
+- Associates participate in a Committee, a project or the development or discussion of a legal instrument with the same rights and obligations as OECD Members.
+However, they cannot attend discussions on the accession of new Members to the Organisation.

 On the basis of its Global Relations strategy, each Committee will draw up a Participation Plan, for approval by Council.
 These Plans identify the Partners and the capacity in which they have been invited.
 The Plans also specify the conditions to be met by Associates and the fee they have to pay.

 Council has designated Brazil, China, India, Indonesia and South Africa as Key Partners of the OECD.
 All Committees are expected to engage with these countries and can invite them as Invitee or Participant without prior Council approval.
 Inviting Key Partners as Associates still requires approval by Council.

 Invitees and Participants are expected to participate actively in the Committee's meetings and, for Participants, in other Committee work and by providing the information which the Committee may require.
 Associates are expected to meet the same conditions, but also to make a commitment to the Committee's goals, practices and high standards, demonstrated by their policies and by adhering to the main legal instruments for which the Committee is responsible.

 - Invitees do not pay fees.
 Participants and Associates do.
 The fees are indexed annually in accordance with inflation in the OECD's host country, France (the amounts below apply in 2016):

 - Participants pay a fee of 10,800 euros per year for a Committee or 3,600 euros for a Working Party if they do not participate its parent Committee.